qj0r9j0vc2/blocktime-calculator/README.md

-# Stable Blockchain Block Time Calculator
+# Blockchain Block Time Calculator

-A sophisticated block time calculator for Stable blockchain that analyzes block production patterns and provides statistical insights with outlier removal and confidence-based range estimation.
+A sophisticated block time calculator for Cosmos SDK blockchain that analyzes block production patterns and provides statistical insights with outlier removal and confidence-based range estimation.

 ## Features